Automation phases (Phase 1 to 4)

 | Morning routine is fixed and uses saved prompts | Phase 2 |

 Moving from Phase 1 to Phase 2 happens by registering monthly KPI targets and creating saved prompts.
-Moving from Phase 2 to Phase 3 requires explicit automation rules and Slack integration.
+Moving from Phase 2 to Phase 3 requires explicit automation rules.

 What to do next

-Section titled “What to do next”- Set up automation rules — the on-ramp from Phase 2 to 3
+Section titled “What to do next”- Save rules to systematize proposal approval and monitoring — the on-ramp from Phase 2 to 3

-- Set monthly KPI targets — the prerequisite for Phase 1 to 2
+- Set targets for sales, ad spend, and ACoS — the prerequisite for Phase 1 to 2

 - View KPIs on the dashboard — the core of the Phase 2 daily routine